RusselMcGrady/Multi-head-attention-based-MetaR/README.md

 # Intro

-This repo shows the source code of paper: [**Resource recommendation based on industrial knowledge graph in low-resource conditions**](IJCIS).
+This repo shows the meta relational learning code of paper: [**Resource recommendation based on industrial knowledge graph in low-resource conditions**](IJCIS).
 This code propose a Multi-head attention based Meta Relational Learning (MetaR) framework for link prediction.
 This code improve the previous work MetaR by optimizing both the relation-meta learner and the embedding learner.
-This repo borrows much code from metaR's repo (https://github.com/AnselCmy/MetaR)
+This repo are adapted from the metaR's repo (https://github.com/AnselCmy/MetaR)

 <p align="center"><img src='./imgs/overview.png' width='70%' /></p>